yoonism49/fetching-cat-images-axios/README.md

 ##### Daniel Yoon

-# 🌐 Fetching Github Repos with React and Redux
+# 🌐 Fetching Cat API using AXIOS  with React and Redux

 ___
-An example for Github API with React and Redux
+An example for Cat Image API with React and Redux
 ___

 ### Install node modules at root of app